jeryini/distributed-rss/README.md

    java -jar InsertResources
    ```

-   The program accepts the following parameters:
+   The program accepts the following arguments:
    ```
    usage: java -jar InsertResources
     -collName <arg>   the name of collection to use